inroutephp/inroute/README.md

     @route GET </path/{:name}>

-Route multiple HTTP-methods to the same controller by listing methods separated by commas (but without spaces!).
+Route multiple HTTP-methods to the same method by listing methods separated by commas (but without spaces!).

     @route POST,PUT </path/{:name}>